Enfysyz/agreeya_ds/Week 10/Slira/README.md

 ### 1. Ticket Management

+> **Human-in-the-Loop (HITL):**
+> All ticket creation actions follow a confirmation step.
+Slira first prepares a draft based on your input or conversation context and asks for approval before creating the ticket in Jira.
+Users can review, edit, or cancel the action.

 * **Create Tickets:** Slira can extract project keys, summaries, and descriptions from your chat to instantly draft new Jira issues.

   * *Example:* `@Slira Create a bug in the KAN project titled 'Login API Failing' with the description 'The endpoint is returning a 500 error.'`

+* **Slack Thread → Ticket Creation:** When a discussion in a Slack thread evolves into actionable work, Slira can automatically generate a Jira ticket from the entire conversation.

+  * *Example:* `@Slira create a ticket for this in KAN`

 * **Move Tickets:** Seamlessly transition tickets across your board.

   * *Example:* `@Slira Move KAN-123 to In Progress.`